 Lewis began abusing other drugs, too, scouring the family medicine cabinet for painkillers and anxiety pills: Vicodin, Darvocet and Xanax, among others.
 “It made me forget and just not have to deal with real life,” he says.

 Though his mother tried different approaches – punishment, lectures, praise when he entered rehab – nothing stuck.
 About a month after his release from a court-ordered, 8 1/2-month residential treatment program, Lewis, then 17, reverted to his old ways.

+Nonetheless, he continued using, sometimes blacking out, waking to find heroin bags strewn about the bathroom.
 After a few days, he decided to get clean.

 Lewis completed rehab and started taking methadone.
 But after six months, he says, he realized he’d replaced one addiction with another, so he entered a detox program.
 He has been clean since Oct.
 12.

 He’s severed all connections with drug-using friends and won’t even watch his favorite movie, “Pulp Fiction,” because it depicts drug use.
 He attends Narcotics Anonymous meetings and group therapy and has begun speaking to church and school groups.
 He also hopes to attend community college this spring.

 His mother, Karen, who attends Nar-Anon family group meetings, says the past few years have been an ordeal.

 “I really hate to admit it, but there’s been a time or two when I thought … it would be better for all of us if he could be put out of his misery,” she says.
 “I’m not proud of it, but I try to explain to him that until you’re on the receiving end, you don’t know how I feel.”

 She worries that sounds too harsh, but says she knows parents of other addicts have similar thoughts.
 She still grapples with guilt, she adds, even though her son has told her: “‘It’s not anything you did.
 I would have done it anyway.'”‘